INVEST-flagship/Heiskala-et-al-2026-Economic-Circumstances-of-Children-Living-in-Higher-and-Lower-Educated-Families/README.md

 ## Cite as

 Heiskala et al. (2026).
-Code repository for: AEconomic Circumstances of Children Living in Higher and Lower-Educated Families and the Contribution of Household Structure: A Cross-Country Comparison with a Child’s Perspective.
+Code repository for: Economic Circumstances of Children Living in Higher and Lower-Educated Families and the Contribution of Household Structure: A Cross-Country Comparison with a Child’s Perspective.
 Zenodo. https://zenodo.org/records/18693777

 ## License